2 Chronicles 9

 2 Chronicles 9:22-28Solomon Exceeds All Kings in Wisdom and Riches

 25And Solomon had four thousand stalls for horses and chariots, and twelve thousand horsemen; whom he bestowed in the chariot cities, and with the king at Jerusalem.
 26And he reigned over all the kings from the river even unto the land of the Philistines, and to the border of Egypt.
-27And the king made silver in Jerusalem as stones, and cedar trees as the sycomore trees that are in the vale, in abundance.
+27And the king made silver in Jerusalem as stones, and cedar trees made he as the sycomore trees that are in the low plains in abundance.
 28And they brought unto Solomon horses out of Egypt, and out of all lands.

 2 Chronicles 9:29-31Solomon Reigns and Dies - The Kingdom Passes On